argoproj/argo-workflows/docs/installation.md

 To install Argo Workflows, navigate to the [releases page](https://github.com/argoproj/argo-workflows/releases/latest) and find the release you wish to use (the latest full release is preferred).
 Scroll down to the `Controller and Server` section and execute the `kubectl` commands.

-You can use Kustomize to patch your preferred configuration on top of the base manifest.
+You can use Kustomize to patch your preferred [configurations](managed-namespace.md) on top of the base manifest.

 ⚠️ If you are using GitOps, never use Kustomize remote base: this is dangerous.
 Instead, copy the manifests into your Git repo.